 Older mobile homes: 1970’s units

 Now some mobile homes are older and are non livable.
 These homes typically need to be demolished because nobody will buy them which is fine.
 There just may be a bigger expense to getting those homes removed from your land.
-Many times I tell sellers to simply place and ad on Craigslist to see if they can find someone that is interested in scraping them out if they are metal.
-If they are still livable some people will take them for hunting cabins, which is a popular choice.
+Many times I tell sellers to simply place and ad on Craigslist.
+See if you can find someone that is interested in scraping them out if they are metal.
+If they are still livable some people will take them for hunting cabins.
+This is a popular choice.

-One of the key reasons to sell to a mobile home broker is the fact that we can give you time to move from the home and we wouldn’t need financing plus we can make the process quick and easy.
-Our quotes are free and we have years and years of experience in moving mobile homes off from private land so call or text me today at 989-233-2568.
+One of the key reasons to sell to a mobile home broker is the fact that we can give you time to move.
+We wouldn’t need financing plus we can make the process quick and easy.
+Our quotes are free and we have years and years of experience in moving mobile homes off from private land.
+So call or text me today at 989-233-2568